lindexi/lindexi.github.io/win10_uwp_jian_dan_masterdetail.md

 We make the list's background white,so if the list zindex is grerater than content and we can't see content.

-We have bool hasFrame ,if we has content ,it is true,else false.In the windows be narrow ,if the hasFrame==true ,we make Content's zindex greater than list.
+We have bool value is hasFrame ,if we has content ,it is true,else false.In the windows be narrow ,if the hasFrame==true ,we make Content's zindex greater than list.

 We can change the model for your class and write ObservableCollection.In `MasterClick` ,we can make Navigate.